Jerome-Saltmarsh/dart_lemon_bit/bleed-client/README.md

 [ENGINE]
 [x] Atlas Buffer 64
 [ ] Auto cull render calls
+[SKIRMISH]
+-   In skirmish mode there are two teams each with an own base The aim of the game is to capture all of the control points

 [ROYAL]
 [ ] Implement game over dialog
 [ ] Design Map